 Figure 5 Deformed shape of pile group under horizontal load

 Figure 6 shows the three-dimensional graph of the horizontal displacement distribution along the pile length.
-The similar graphs such as bending moment, shear force and soil reactions are also available in PileGroup program.
+Similar graphs such as bending moment, shear force, and soil reactions are also available in the PileGroup program.

 Figure 6 Three-dimensional graph of horizontal displacement distribution along the pile length

-The following figure compares different displacement results for this 4 x 4 pile group and it can seen that the predictions from the analysis with using PileGroup program are very close to the measured values and also the predictions from FB-Multipier program.
+The following figure compares different displacement results for this 4 x 4 pile group and it can be seen that the predictions from the analysis using the PileGroup program are very close to the measured values and also the predictions from FB-Multipier program.